Joe Kines

-Joe Kines (born July 13, 1944) is a former American football player and coach.
-He spent most of his coaching career as an assistant in college football ranks, and twice serving as an interim head coach: in 1992 at the University of Arkansas after the firing of Jack Crowe after Arkansas's first game, and in 2006 at the University of Alabama after the dismissal of Mike Shula where he also made his memorable halftime interview at the Independence Bowl.
+Joe Kines (born July 13, 1944) is an American former football player and coach.
+He spent most of his coaching career as an assistant in college football ranks, and twice serving as an interim head coach: in 1992 at the University of Arkansas after the firing of Jack Crowe after Arkansas's first game, and in 2006 at the University of Alabama after the dismissal of Mike Shula.

 Early life

-Kines was born on July 13, 1944 in a train car that was en route from Cedartown, Georgia to Piedmont, Alabama.
+Kines was born on July 13, 1944, in a train car that was en route from Cedartown, Georgia, to Piedmont, Alabama.
 He holds both bachelor's and master's degree's from Jacksonville State University.
-Kines is married to the former Rubye Bell and they have one daughter, Susan Kines Langston, who was killed in a car crash on June 28, 2010 and two grandsons that survived the crash.
+Kines is married to the former Rubye Bell and they had one daughter, Susan Kines Langston, who was killed in a car crash on June 28, 2010, and two grandsons that survived the crash.

 Coaching career

 Kines began his coaching career at his alma mater, where he served as assistant coach and defensive coordinator through the 1976 season.
 In 1977, he received an offer to coach linebackers at Clemson University, where he coached for the next two seasons.
 In 1979, Kines became linebackers coach at the University of Florida under Charley Pell.
 There he spent two years as the linebackers coach, and was promoted to defensive coordinator in 1981.
 In 1985 and 1986, Kines was the defensive coordinator and inside linebackers coach at the University of Alabama before leaving with Ray Perkins to the NFL’s Tampa Bay Buccaneers.
 He served as the Buccaneers' linebacker coach from 1987 to 1990.
 Kines returned to college coaching in 1991 as the defensive coordinator at the University of Arkansas and was promoted to interim head coach of the Razorbacks in 1992 when Jack Crowe was fired following a season-opening loss to The Citadel.
 He guided the Razorbacks to a 45–7 victory over South Carolina in his first game after taking over for Crowe, and closed the season with a 30–6 rout of arch-rival LSU in the first game between the schools since the Cotton Bowl Classic following the 1965 season.

 Kines was Arkansas’ assistant head coach and defensive coordinator from 1993 to 1994 under Danny Ford before moving on to the University of Georgia, where he served as the Bulldogs’ defensive coordinator from 1995 to 1998 and as assistant head coach in 1999.
 He also coached the defensive ends while at Georgia.
 In 2000, Kines left Georgia to become linebackers coach at Florida State University under head coach Bobby Bowden.